 Facebook and Instagram are already proving to be hugely successful marketing tools for vacation rental owners, helping them to attract more direct bookings and generate lots of excitement about their properties.
 What’s more, professionals can interact with others in the vacation rental industry by way of LinkedIn groups, Twitter chats and specialized forums.

 It’s important to remember that no matter what social media sites you decide to use, you should always aim to maintain the same brand voice throughout your posts, messages, infographics, and so on.
 You will, of course, also use your logos and style guidelines to ensure consistency across any published posts and on your profile page.

-Building a vacation rental brand (and sticking to it) is one of the most effective ways to gain recognition, visibility and guest trust.
 Your brand will be present in everything you do – both on and offline – so it’s vital you make your decisions early on and uphold your brand guidelines throughout.
 When you consistently and uniformly use your branded styles with every user interaction, people will start to know your business and recognize it without even seeing its name.
 That’s the goal of website branding!